-Workshops for Engineering & Science Transfers (WEST), UCSC Students investigate solar phenomena with lab equipment to model the sun and actual satellite data.
+Audience & Location Preparation for Research Experiences (PREP) UCSC Summer Research Institute Preparation for Research Experiences (PREP) LASP REU Program Boulder Chapter Technical Short Course Akamai-Hawai'i Chapter InGENEious Information: Biomolecular Engineering Workshops for Engineering & Science Transfers (WEST), UCSC Brief Description Of Activity & Learning Goals Using the worm as a model organism, students design experiments to learn about how the integrity of a gene influences physical attributes.
+Students explain their findings, coordinating results from multiple experiments with findings from literature and databases.
+Students investigate solar phenomena with lab equipment to model the sun and actual satellite data.
 They learn about selectively applying theoretical models of radiation processes (specifically black body, emission, absorption lines) to the solar spectrum in order to infer physical properties of the sun.
 Students choose a real-world imaging problem (e.g., tracking wildlife) and figure out optimal sampling rates (resolution) for both the temporal and spatial domains.
 They learn about digitization, translating a science goal into requirements, and supporting a solution while considering tradeoffs and constraints.
 Testing hypotheses and controlling variables, students mine large genomic databases to predict gene function using homology.
 They learn how to effectively use and interpret results from computational tools, as well as gaining a deeper understanding of how evolution, mutation, sequence similarity, and gene function are related.
 Students use models of different sustainable technologies to evaluate efficiency of a real world scenario.
-They learn about optimizing a system for energy efficiency, relating conservation of energy in a system, and power conversion to evaluate and compare efficiencies.
+They learn about optimizing a efficiency, system for energy conservation of energy in a system, and power conversion to evaluate and compare efficiencies.
+PDP CYCLE of ACTIVITIES INQUIRY INSTITUTE Workshops & Team Formation over 4 days The Inquiry Institute Includes the following: - "Comparing Approaches: Three Kinds of Hands-On Science" activity and discussion - "How Learning Works" discussion - Inquiry activity and discussion (Light & Shadow or Digital Images) - Equity and Inclusion workshops - Introduction to "Backward Design" - Learning goals; content, STEM practices - Begin working with activity Design Team

-INQUIRY INSTITUTE

-Workshops & Team Formation over 4 days The Inquiry Institute Includes the following:

-- "Comparing Approaches: Three Kinds of Hands-On Science" activity and discussion

-- "How People Learn" discussion

-- Inquiry activity and discussion

-- (Light & Shadow or Digital Images)

-- Diversity and Equity workshops

-- Introduction to "Backward Design"

-- · Learning goals; content, practices, attitudes - Begin working with activity Design Team
+DESIGN INSTITUTE Workshops & Design Time over 2.5 days Participants spend roughly one-half of Design Institute time working directly in their Design Teams planning out and preparing to teach science/engineering inquiry activities.
+As they work, Design Teams consult with ISEE staff members and participate in relevant workshops, including: - · Practicing "Backward Design" - Assessing students' explanations of their understandings - · Designing a sequence of activity components

-Here, participants experience inquiry from the learner's Annual Cycle Begins Here perspective, reflect on that experience, and are introduced to strategies for designing and teaching science/engineering inquiry activities inclusively and effectively.
+Here, participants experience inquiry inquiry activities inclusively and effective! and effectively.
+Design Institute

-REFLECT & REPORT

-Design Teams meet after teaching to debrief and evaluate their experience, and each PDP participant completes a Post Teaching Report.
+REFLECT & REPORT Design Teams meet after teaching to debrief and evaluate their experience, and each PDP participant completes a Post Teaching Report.
 These activities help participants evaluate how well their design and teaching worked, in relation to their intended learning goals.
 It is also a time to reflect on the overall PDP experience.